-Accessing factory presets of Native Instruments' instruments/effects
+Accessing Factory Presets of Native Instruments' Instruments/Effects

-Accessing factory presets of your Native Instruments instruments and effects is straightforward: factory presets of all Native Instruments instruments/effects installed on your computer are already integrated into the Maschine Library.
-You will find them in the Browser by selecting the corresponding file type (Instruments or Effects), then selecting the factory content, and using the other Browser features.
-For more information, refer to Searching and loading files from the Library.
+Accessing factory presets of your Native Instruments instruments and effects is straightforward: factory presets of all Native Instruments instruments/effects installed on your computer are already integrated into the Maschine library!
+You will find them directly in the Browser by selecting the corresponding file type (Instruments or Effects) in the File Type selector, then selecting the factory content by clicking the NI logo on the right, then choosing the desired NI product in the drop-down list underneath, and of course, you will find all these presets in the same locations in the Browser on your controller.

-You can also add to the Maschine Library the user presets you might have created for any Native Instruments product installed on your computer.
+÷O÷ You can also add to the Maschine library the user presets you might have created for any Native Instruments product installed on your computer.
 To do this, simply add the corresponding path(s) to the list found on the User pane of the Library page in the Preferences panel.
-For more information, refer to Preferences - Library page.
+For more information, refer to Preferences - Default Page.

-Accessing other VST/AU presets
+Accessing Other VST/AU Presets